-Information on key performance indicators, as defined and monitored by the Care Quality Commission, is available on request and via the
+Information on key performance indicators, as defined and monitored by the Care Quality Commission, is available on request.

-Hospital's website.
 The data collated includes infection rates and set adverse outcome criteria.

 If you would like further information relating to key performance indicators, please use the Hospital contact details at the back of this leaflet.